dotne1/dotne1/README.md

 - **Electrician & Business Owner**:
   - Designed and installed custom electrical and security systems for residential and commercial clients.
-  - Owned and operated a low voltage security alarm & surveillance camera service, managing all aspects from technical installations to client data security.
+  - Owned and operated a low voltage security alarm & surveillance camera service, managing all aspects from technical installations to client security.

 - **IT Experience & Education**:
   - Currently a Network Configuration Engineer, providing network solution for a group of insurance companies across the midwest states.